What Is OxyContin Used For?

 - Injection sites can result in the appearance of track marks, which is where the skin has been punctured along with the vein.
 These have a good chance of becoming inflamed or infected, increasing the risk of septicemia.

-Once you’ve become dependent on Oxycontin, you may miss work, fall behind on bills, and experience conflict in relationships because more of your resources and attention are consumed by attempts to obtain and use the substance.
+Once you’ve become dependent on Oxycontin, you may miss work, fall behind on bills, and experience conflicts in relationships because more of your resources and attention are consumed by attempts to obtain and use the substance.

 - Increased pain sensitivity.